- This post contains affiliate links. Read more here.

 - Choose a plan with the widest possible definition of “curable” pre-existing conditions.

-- Look for policies with short wait periods for conditions your pet hasn’t yet developed but could be vulnerable to given their breed or history.
+- Look for policies with short waiting periods for conditions your pet hasn’t yet developed but could be vulnerable to given their breed or history.

 - If you’re not sure what in your pet’s medical record will count as a pre-existing condition, consider a provider that offers a medical history review so you can make an informed decision.